GarbageMountain/turbo-props/README.md

     colors: { brand: 'red' },
     /*
      * sizes can be described in any way, we've found it useful to use
-     * a hybrid of t-shirt sizing / numeric value to provid both context
+     * a hybrid of t-shirt sizing / numeric value to provide both context
      * and detail
      */
     sizes: {